ouravantgarde/red-rainbow/competitors.md

 %-se\[-\] **Compendium Entry - "Adrenaline"**
 > Wake to adrenaline\
 > Wake to your desires\
 > Buy me.
 Cut me.
 Eat me.
-Consume me.
+Consume me.\
 > Your love makes me bleed
 >
 > Your eyes and heart, set upon my beautiful gore\
 > Your masochisms and addictions\
 > Splay and fill me\
-> Pop my bones, pull my tendons, peel my silver skin!
-Poke, and prod, and
+> Pop my bones, pull my tendons, peel my silver skin!\
->
+> Poke, and prod, and\
 > pain
 >
-> For every moment of pain and pleasure that brought me here\
-> I bring gluttony and lust
+> For every moment of pain and pleasure that brought me here, I bring gluttony and lust
 >
 > I am meat\
 > I am the enabling flesh\